flekschas/jupyter-scatter/paper.md

 )
 ```

-Note, by having set `zoom_on_selection` to `True` and synchronizing the scatters' selection, selecting points in any scatter will automatically select and zoom all scatters to the selected points.
+Note, by setting `zoom_on_selection` to `True` and synchronizing selections, selecting points in one scatter will automatically select and zoom in on those points in all scatters.

 # Statement of Need